Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/network_ipv6/guide.en-gb.md

 > [!primary]
 >
-> This article is about Primary IP configuration.
+> This article is about primary IP configuration.
 For servers that support vRack connectivity, you can also configure Additional IP addresses in a vRack rather than on the public interface of your server.
 You can find the instructions in these guides: <br>
 > IPv4: [Configuring an IP block in a vRack](/pages/bare_metal_cloud/dedicated_servers/configuring-an-ip-block-in-a-vrack/) <br>
 > IPv6: [Configuring an IPv6 block in a vRack](/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack/).
 >